mattytrog/FUSEE_SUITE/README.md

 - Flash Part 1 - a Fusee drive will open.
 - Flash Part 2 - the software will run immediately.
-- OPTIONAL - You will see new "SETTINGS.UF2" files.
+- OPTIONAL - You will see new "SETTINGS.UF2" files in the Fusee branch on this site.
 These are universal across all SAMD21 chips.
 Access UF2 mode and drag/drop to change your chip settings.

 ## Operation